 Agbani town, where the study area is located is practically underlain by Agbani Sandstone, (Figure 3) which is a lateral equivalent of Awgu Shales.
+It is of Coniacian in age.
 Agbani Sandstone is quite laterally not extensive, as it outcrops only within the country around Agbani.
-It is consist of medium to coarse grained, white to reddish brown, moderately consolidated at depth and highly consolidated at outcrop areas.
+It consists of medium to coarse grained, white to reddish brown, moderately consolidated at depth and highly consolidated at outcrop areas.
 Thickness variation is predominant in areas (towns) far from Agbani town centre.
-The Agbani Sandstone is the reservoir aquifer at Agbani and environs.
+The Agbani Sandstone is the reservoir aquifer at Agbani and environs (Reyment, 1965).